Hung Hsiu-chu: Kuomintang chairmanship

-2017 KMT chair election

 Hung was the first to declare her candidacy for the 2017 KMT chair election.
 She finished second to Wu Den-yih.

 Later political career

 In August 2019, Hung stated that she would contest the 2020 Taiwan legislative election, in the newly formed Tainan sixth district.
 She was formally nominated by the Kuomintang in September but lost to Wang Ting-yu, a sitting legislator in a different district, in the election.

 In 2022, Hung complimented Chinese anti-terrorism efforts in Xinjiang, which some consider to constitute human rights violations.
+She accused the United States of fabricating lies about Chinese repression of Uyghurs in Xinjiang while on a trip sponsored by the Chinese government, claiming "The US and some Western countries have fabricated lies about the so-called ‘forced labor’ and ‘genocide’ in Xinjiang to undermine China’s internal unity."
+Hung's remarks were heavily criticized in Taiwan.

 Personal life

-Hung is nicknamed the little hot pepper (小辣椒 (Xiǎo Làjiāo)) for her straightforward manner.
+Hung is nicknamed the little hot pepper (小辣椒 (Xiǎo Làjiāo)) for her straightforward manner, She has been compared several times to former Alaska Governor Sarah Palin.